Getting started is the hardest part!

 STEP 4.
 Keep records

 Track your buys, dividends for easy tax returns.
-We use an awesome website to track share trades, Total Shareholder Returns (TSR), etc. called sharesight.com.
+We use a website to track share trades, Total Shareholder Returns (TSR), etc. called sharesight.com.

 You can link it to your Comsec account for quick and live updates.